Don’t give up on skeptics

 16 That was why some of the Pharisees said, “This person is not from God, because he doesn’t keep the Sabbath.”
 But others were saying, “How can a sinful man perform such signs?”
 And there was a schism among them.

-LORD, show us how to love the lost so much that they dare to believe our testimony about you.
+LORD, teach the people of God to love the lost so deeply that they dare to trust the testimony of grace.

 About Jefferson Vann